JoeyStanley/real/cv.md

 *Professionalization Workshops*
 <ul style = "margin-left: 2em">
+    <li>Conference Presentations and Posters.
+Workshop given by invitation by the Linguistics Club at the University of Georgia.
+Athens, GA.
+March 5, 2020.</li>
+    <li>Brand Yourself: Boosting Your Online Presence (for linguistics grad students).
+Workshop given by invitation by the University of Georgia Department of Linguistics.
+Athens, GA.
+March 3 & 18, 2020.</li>
     <li>Brand Yourself: Boosting Your Online Presence.
 Workshop given at the University of Georgia as a part of the <a href="http://guides.libs.uga.edu/graduate_research_workshops">Graduate Research Workshop Series</a> sponsored by UGA Libraries.
 Athens, GA.
 September 20 and 26, 2019.</li>
     <li>How to make an Academic Poster: An Opinionated Tutorial.
 Workshop given to members of the Linguistics Society at UGA and the Linguistics Club.
 Athens, GA.
 September 11, 2019.
         <a href="/downloads/190911-poster_workshop.pdf" class="slides" target ="_blank" title="download the handout for this presentation"></a> </li>